Parkland Announces US$500 Million Offering of Senior Unsecured Notes

 CALGARY, AB, Nov.
-8, 2021 /PRNewswire/ - Parkland Corporation ("Parkland", "we", the "Company", or "our") (TSX: PKI) announced today that, subject to market and other conditions, it plans to commence a private offering of US$500 million aggregate principal amount of senior unsecured notes due 2030 (the "Offering").
+8, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Parkland Corporation ("Parkland", "we", the "Company", or "our") (TSX: PKI) announced today that, subject to market and other conditions, it plans to commence a private offering of US$500 million aggregate principal amount of senior unsecured notes due 2030 (the "Offering").

 Parkland intends to use the net proceeds of the Offering, if completed, to redeem all of the outstanding $300 million aggregate principal amount of its 6.5% Senior Notes (the "6.5% Senior Notes") with a final maturity date of January 21, 2027 and to repay a portion of the drawings under its revolving bank credit facility.
 Amounts repaid may be redrawn for general corporate purposes, including acquisitions and capital spending.
 A redemption notice will be delivered by Parkland today for the 6.5% Senior Notes, and the redemption will be conditional on the completion of the Offering.